EEN421/EEN421.github.io/_posts/Unraveling the Complexities of gMSA based DSA Accounts for Defender for Identity.md

 ```

 <br/>
 <br/>

-The next, more advanced and scalable script is designed to facilitate custom setups for advanced, multi-domain environments in the context of Microsoft Defender for Identity (MDI).
+The next script is designed to facilitate custom setups for advanced, multi-domain environments in the context of Microsoft Defender for Identity (MDI).

 - It allows the user to specify a HostGroup and the domain controllers with the MDI sensor installed